osm2pgsql-dev/osm2pgsql-website/_manual/04-geometries.md

 output chapter for details.

-*Version >= 1.7.0*{:.version} When using the flex output, you can decide yourself what geometries to create from a way using the `as_multilinestring()`, or `as_multipolygon()` functions.
+*Version >= 1.7.0*{:.version} When using the flex output, you can decide yourself what geometries to create from a way using the `as_multipoint()`, `as_multilinestring()`, or `as_multipolygon()` functions.
 Also supported now is the `as_geometrycollection()` function which creates GeometryCollection from all member nodes and ways of a relation (relation members are ignored).

 If you are using the old "C transform" of the pgsql output, the geometry types for relations of type `multipolygon`, `boundary`, and `route` are hardcoded.
 If you are using the "Lua transform" you can configure them.

-Note that osm2pgsql will ignore the roles (`inner` and `outer`) on multipolygon and boundary relations when assembling multipolygons, because the roles are so often wrong or missing.
+Note that osm2pgsql will ignore the roles (`inner` and `outer`) on multipolygon and boundary relations when assembling multipolygons, because the roles are sometimes wrong or missing.

 ### Handling of Incomplete OSM Data